Stage refers to the extent of your cancer, such as how large the tumor is and if it has spread. Knowing the stage of your cancer helps your doctor

 - identify clinical trials that may be treatment options for you

 A cancer is always referred to by the stage it was given at diagnosis, even if it gets worse or spreads.
-New information about how a cancer has changed over time gets added on to the original stage.
-So, the stage doesn't change, even though the cancer might.
+New information about how a cancer has changed over time is added to the original stage.
+So the stage doesn't change, even though the cancer might.